Blogs/Marketing

 3. Improve Your Landing Page Experience

-Google assesses the quality of your landing page based on relevance, transparency, and ease of navigation.
+Landing page performance is not cosmetic, it is algorithmic.
 Your landing page should deliver content that directly relates to the keywords and ads users clicked.

 When users land on a page that does not match their expectations, they are more likely to bounce, which negatively affects your Quality Score.
 Regularly reviewing landing page performance helps you identify friction points and optimize the experience for better ad outcomes.